-The Big 3 usually refer to the heaviest three items: shelter, backpack and sleep system.
+The Big 3 usually refers to the heaviest three items: shelter, backpack, and sleep system.
 This is an introduction to the basic Big 3 needed for backpacking.

 Sleeping bags come in various shapes (mummy, rectangle) and filling types (synthetic, down).
 Down is generally warmer and compresses better – but is also more expensive and is a very poor performer if it gets wet.
 Sleeping bags can get pretty heavy and bulky.
 My first backpacking sleeping bag was a Marmot Trestles 15 that weighed almost 4lbs.

 A sleeping pad goes between you and the ground.
-This provides both a degree of comfort and insulation – however its not going to be like the 8 inch pillow top mattress you have at home.
+This provides both a degree of comfort and insulation – however it’s not going to be like the 8-inch pillow top mattress you have at home.
 The Klymit Static V is good value as a starting pad (I have used this for a few years), there is also an insulated version (which is slightly heavier) the Klymit Insulated Static V. These are both good value!
-Finally you’ll need a pillow.
-Some folks will just stuff clothes into there sleeping bag stuff sack.
+Finally, you’ll need a pillow.
+Some folks will just stuff clothes into their sleeping bag stuff sack.
 This never worked very well for me but might be ok for a first time.
 Having said that it took me years to finally find a pillow that worked for me.
 I ended up with the Trekology pillow that works well.